ros-navigation/docs.nav2.org/build_instructions/index.rst

    When building ROS 2 from source, make sure that the `ros2.repos` file is from the `master` branch.

-Build ROS2 master using the `build instructions <https://index.ros.org/doc/ros2/Installation>`_ provided in the ROS2 documentation.
+Build ROS 2 master using the `build instructions <https://index.ros.org/doc/ros2/Installation>`_ provided in the ROS 2 documentation.

 Build Navigation2 Dependencies